code-dot-org/javabuilder/cicd/README.md

 Error when retrieving credentials from custom-process: rbenv: aws-google: command not found

 The `aws-google' command exists in these Ruby versions:
-  2.7.5
+  3.1.0
 ```

-If this occurs, you can simply run `rbenv local 2.7.5` or whatever version is suggested (should be the same version used in the code-dot-org/code-dot-org repository) and try running the script again.
+If this occurs, you can try `gem install aws-google` to try installing into your current Ruby version (ideally the one in ".ruby-version") or run `rbenv local 3.1.0` or whatever version is suggested (should be the same version used in the code-dot-org/code-dot-org repository) and try running the script again.